 - Chop vegetables evenly and small – All root veggies are hard, so they need a long time to get tender.
 The smaller you cut the veggies, the shorter will be the cooking time.

 - Vitamix vs Regular Blender – You can certainly use a hand blender (aka immersion blender), a food processor, or a regular blender.
 They all make a creamy sauce.
-However, if you need this sauce to be extra smooth without a single little piece to find, we recommend using a high-powered blender like Vitamix*.
+However, if you want this sauce to be extra smooth without a single little piece to find, we recommend using a high-power blender like Vitamix*.

 Video